 In a famous speech attributed to Bellamy, he scorned the wealthy merchants he plundered: “They rob the poor under the cover of law, forsooth, and we plunder the rich under the protection of our own courage.”

 Pirate historians have traced Bellamy's career, summarized by Colin Woodard as 'Fight smart, harm few, score big.'

 Robin Hood of the Sea

 Bellamy and his crew captured 53 ships before he died in a shipwreck at 28.
 They called him Black Sam Bellamy because he eschewed the fashion for powdered wigs and wore his black hair tied with a black satin bow.
 He had good manners, dressed neatly in fancy clothes, and he always wore four ornate dueling pistols in his sash.

 Black Sam Bellamy called himself ‘Robin Hood of the Sea,’ and his men called themselves ‘Robin Hood’s men.’
 There is no record of him ever killing a captive, and he often returned captured ships and cargo if they didn’t suit his purpose.

 We know little of Black Sam Bellamy’s early life, though he is presumed to have been born in Devon in the west of England.
 The woman who was probably his mother died in childbirth and was buried Feb.
 23, 1689.
 His parents were likely tenant farmers, hovering on the edge of starvation like half of England.

 No one knows how Black Sam Bellamy ended up on board a British ship.
-He may have been grabbed by a press gang.
+A press gang may have grabbed him.
 In the early 18th century, Britain didn’t have anywhere near enough sailors.
-The press gangs tricked country boys into signing up or simply kidnapped and forced on board ships.
+The press gangs tricked country boys into signing up or simply kidnapped and forced them on board ships.